- Duration 11 Days

 - Accommodation per the itinerary.

-- Meals from dinner on 13th July to breakfast on 24th July.
+- Meals from breakfast on 14th July to breakfast on 24th July.

 - Water for meals and excursions.